-As counsel to Armada Hoffler Properties, Inc., a Maryland corporation (the "Company"), we are transmitting for filing pursuant to the Securities Act of 1933, as amended (the "Securities Act"), Pre-Effective Amendment No. 2 ("Amendment No. 2") to the Company's Registration Statement on Form S-11 (File No. 333-184538) (the "Registration Statement"), together with the Company's responses to the comments of the Staff of the Division of Corporation Finance (the "Staff") of the Securities and Exchange Commission (the "Commission") contained in your letters dated April 17, 2013 and April 24, 2013.
+As counsel to Armada Hoffler Properties, Inc., a Maryland corporation (the "Company"), we are transmitting the Company's responses to the comments of the Staff of the Division of Corporation Finance (the "Staff") of the Securities and Exchange Commission (the "Commission") contained in your letter dated April 17, 2013 with drafts of portions of the Pre-Effective Amendment No. 2 ("Amendment No. 2") to the Company's Registration Statement on Form S-11 (File No. 333-184538) (the "Registration Statement"), which are attached to this letter as Exhibit A.

-For convenience of reference, each Staff comment contained in the April 17, 2013 comment letter and the single comment contained in the April 24, 2013 comment letter is reprinted below in italics, numbered to correspond with the paragraph numbers assigned in each respective letter, and followed by the corresponding response of the Company.
-At the Staff's request, on April 23, 2013, the Company filed responses on EDGAR to comments 1-6 below and reproduces those comments below for ease of reference.
+For convenience of reference, each Staff comment contained in your April 17, 2013 comment letter is reprinted below in italics, numbered to correspond with the paragraph numbers assigned in your letter, and is followed by the corresponding response of the Company.

-We have provided to each of you, Ms. Shannon Sobotka, Mr. Robert Telewicz and Ms. Folake Ayoola, a courtesy copy of this letter and two courtesy copies of Amendment No. 2 filed by the Company on the date hereof, one copy of which has been marked to reflect www.hunton.com changes made to Amendment No. 1 to the Registration Statement filed by the Company on April 12, 2013.
-The changes reflected in Amendment No. 2 have been made in response to the Staff's comments and for the purpose of updating and revising certain information in the Registration Statement.
-All page references in responses are to pages of the blacklined version of the Amendment No. 2.
-Capitalized terms used and not otherwise defined in this response letter that are defined in the Registration Statement have the meanings set forth in the Registration Statement.
+We have provided to each of you, Ms. Shannon Sobotka, Mr. Robert Telewicz and Ms. Folake Ayoola, a courtesy copy of this letter.
+The changes reflected in Exhibit A have been made in response to the Staff's comments.
+All page references in responses are to pages of the blacklined version of the Registration Statement included in Exhibit A. Capitalized terms used and not otherwise defined in this response letter that are defined in the Registration Statement have the meanings set forth in the Registration Statement.

-ATLANTA AUSTIN BANGKOK BEIJING BRUSSELS CHARLOTTE DALLAS HOUSTON LONDON LOS ANGELES McLEAN MIAMI NEW YORK NORFOLK RALEIGH RICHMOND SAN FRANCISCO TOKYO WASHINGTON
+ATLANTA AUSTIN BANGKOK BELJING BRUSSELS CHARLOTTE DALLAS HOUSTON LONDON LOS ANGELES McLEAN MIAMI NEW YORK NORFOLK RALEIGH RICHMOND SAN FRANCISCO TOKYO WASHINGTON www.hunton.com